 It is absolutely essential that people like Rainer exist.
 Hopefully more will follow his example and make their stories available to the public.
 Arguments and debates don’t really help much in achieving peace.
 In order for people to live in peace, they must first understand each other.
 With understanding, comes respect and appreciation.
 The first step in understanding is communication.
 Rainer’s courage in communicating his experiences as a German and as the grandson of a mass-murderer, helps us to understand that he and his generation are not responsible for what their predecessors did.
 That he feels a responsibility to bring truth to the world, is testimony to his integrity.
 While that which was destroyed by past generations can never be replaced, those who work together can build new bridges of peace.

 In fact, when I spoke with Rainer on our initial call and told him about the I-SHOUT-OUT movement, he was on board immediately.

-I am touched that he wants to help spread the word, and in our new partnership, he will do just that.
+I am touched that he wants to help spread the word.
 As an avid speaker and traveler, he is now a brand ambassador for the program and has made it his goal to help garner the six million shout-outs for the six million souls who were silenced (some directly as a result of his grandfather’s actions).

 Powerful words, yes?